CosmWasm/cosmwasm/SEMANTICS.md

 from contract execution (unless it burned the entire gas limit of the transaction).
 What is more interesting is what happens on completion.

-If it return success, the temporary state is committed (into the caller's cache), and the `Response` is processed as normal (an event is added to the current EventManager, messages and submessages are executed).
+If it returns success, the temporary state is committed (into the caller's cache), and the `Response` is processed as normal (an event is added to the current EventManager, messages and submessages are executed).
 Once the `Response` is fully processed, this may then be intercepted by the calling